Cryszzz/CIS-5650-WebGPU-SNOW/README.md

 **Camera Controls**
 - `Left Mouse`: change camera orientation
 - `WASD`: move camera position
-- `Space/Shift`: move camera up/down
+- `Space/Shift`: move the camera up/down
-- `resetCamera`: on the GUI, reset camera to the scene's default position
+- `resetCamera`: on the GUI, reset the camera to the scene's default position

 **Simulation Controls**
 - `simulate`: start/stop simulation
 - `deltaTime`: the time step to use in the simulation
 - `temperature`: change the temperature to be used for weather simulation
 - `precipitation`: change the precipitation to be used for weather simulation
-- `use gui weather`: enable the use of weather parameters given in the gui for weather simulation
+- `use GUI weather`: enable the use of weather parameters given in the GUI for weather simulation
-- `Hour of Day, Day of Year`: enable the use of change the day of the year which will affect amount of the solar radiation to the snow.
+- `Hour of Day, Day of Year`: enable the use of change the day of the year which will affect the amount of solar radiation to the snow.
-- `Height Multiplier`: enable the use of change the height multiplier that change the height of terrien.
+- `Height Multiplier`: enable the use of change the height multiplier that changes the height of the terrain.
-- `Grid size`: change the grid size of each small cell grid size for terrein mesh.
+- `Grid size`: change the grid size of each small cell grid size for terrain mesh.
+- `Fog `: change the range of the distanced fog to enhance the reality of rendered terrain and snow scene

 ## Overview